soccerli/CamelABC/README.md

 confusing to learn Camel without a simple running example, with which we can add new code later.
 This Hello World project intends to show the basics of
 Camel in a practical way, and tries to explore different implementations of Apache Camel.

-All child projects in this project are doing the same and simplest thing: starts a Camel route ("from" is C:\input and "to" is C:\output).
+All child projects in this project are doing the same and simplest thing: starts a single Camel route ("from" is C:\input and "to" is C:\output).
 Once a child project is started and running successfully, any file coped to the folder C:\input will be moved to C:\output automatically.